jeremygray/pyfilesec/docs/source/index.rst

         .. note:: Can be assigned.

+    ``openssl`` : path
-    ``openssl`` : path to the OpenSSL executable file to use for cryptography
+        contains the path to the OpenSSL executable file to use.

         .. note:: Can be assigned.